SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 Who launched the initiative?

-The initiative was launched by the Swiss People's Party (SVP), the Young SVP Switzerland (JSVP), the Action for a Reasonable Energy Policy (AVES) and the Swiss Trades Association (SGV).
+It was launched by the Swiss People's Party (SVP), the Young SVP Switzerland (JSVP), the Action for a Reasonable Energy Policy (AVES) and the Swiss Trades Association (SGV).

 Who is exempt from the fee?